 - Verify that when using a non-matrix approach, no more than three modifications, and when using a matrix approach, no more than four modifications, as indicated by a change in the "mod" number, were incorporated into the final formulation.
-This only applies to the engine test types listed in Appendix H-3 (Guidelines for Specific Engine TestsItem 7). - Confirm Level 1 support on those modifications leading to the fFinal Candidate fFormulation. - Verify presence of Level 2 support, if required. - Verify that the Minor Formulation Modifications leading to the fFinal cCandidate fFormulation are included in the Candidate Data Package. - Check Candidate Data Package for the presence of a complete description of the formulations of the Core Data Setor the Matrix Core Data Setformulation.
+This only applies to the engine test types listed in Appendix H-3 (Guidelines for Specific Engine Tests). - Confirm Level 1 support on those modifications leading to the Final Candidate Formulation. - Verify presence of Level 2 support, if required. - Verify that the Minor Formulation Modifications leading to the Final Candidate Formulation are included in the Candidate Data Package. - Check Candidate Data Package for the presence of a complete description of the formulations of the Core Data Set or the Matrix Core Data Set.